RawToast/potential-potato/smartcloud-prices/thoughts.md

 - Add another client for the 'Pricing' part.
 This needs an auth header and to handle RateLimit (the docs say the limit only applies to this call)
 - Same steps, test drive an implementation and wire it in.
 - Add cacheing to the Pricing client, this can just be an Map held in memory.
-Probably just start with a mutable map, test that and then use Ref
+Probably just start with a mutable map, test that and then replace with Ref

 - Add an easy way to run things